mithril-security/blindai-preview/docs/docs/deploy-on-premise.md

 ### Server deployment in three steps

-1. You need to install and run the `aesm` service which allows our host machine to communicate with the enclave.
+1. You firstly need to install and run the `aesm` service which allows our host machine to communicate with the enclave.

 You can do this on ubuntu with the following steps: